kurtkuehnert/planetary_terrain_renderer/README.md

 Some example datasets are available [here](https://drive.proton.me/urls/ZRDAC9SWTM#IxwKkKWSBgnV).
 Use the preprocess CLI or a prepared configuration in the `preprocess/examples` directory.
 Then run the `examples/spherical.rs` demo with the preprocessed dataset selected.
-The default path for the datasets is `assets/source_data`.
+The default path for the datasets is `source_data`.

 ## Debug Controls